-Controlling & Placement of Enemies
+Controlling & Placement of Enemies – ESO Tank Guide

 First of all, one important thing you need to know is, Damage Dealers best damage source is their ground based AOEs.
 They tend to be somewhat small and need precise aiming in order to hit every enemy.
 So our main goal while tanking a trash pack is to stack these enemies as tightly as we can.
 We can do it in different ways depending on the content.

-In 4 man content, enemies are usually not immune to Crowd Control so we can use CC (like stuns or roots) on them.
+In 4 man content, enemies are usually not immune to Crowd Control so tanks can use CC (like stuns or roots) on them.
 First thing you need to know about it is what we call “pull” abilities.
 Dragonknights can use Unrelenting Grip aka “Chains”, Wardens can use Frozen Device aka “Gate” and other classes can use Silver Leash to pull enemies to themselves.
 This way, we can simply pull archers and mages that attack from range and stack them in the melee enemies so they take damage from the ground based AOEs.

 In 12 man content, things are different.
-There are “elite” enemies that are immune to CC effects, they cannot be pulled, snared, stunned etc. Under these sitautions we basically don’t use any of the pull abilities.
+There are “elite” enemies that are immune to CC effects, they cannot be pulled, snared, stunned etc. Under these situations we basically don’t use any of the pull abilities.
 Most enemies have a certain range for their attacks.
 If you get out of this range, they will have to follow you and that’s exactly how we stack them.
 In 12 man content, your group will usually have 2 tanks.
 While one of them is holding the melee enemies, the other tank can taunt ranged enemies and stack them on the melee ones.

-We stacked the enemies, now we have to keep them there, there are a few ways to do this.
+As tanks we stacked most of the enemies, now we have to keep them there, there are a few ways to do this.
 First and most effective option is a root.
 Dragonknights can use Choking Talons, Wardens can use Gripping Shards, Sorcerers can use Encase.
 Sadly, there are no other guaranteed AOE roots for other classes.
 Elemental Blockade applies root to enemies who have the chilled status effect on them and it makes the skill one of the most reliable ways to AOE root from the ones that are not guaranteed.
 It also applies a huge 60% snare on every enemy in it.
 You can also use AOE stuns such as Time Freeze but they work only once due to how CC immunity works.
 When you stun an enemy, they get CC immunity for 7 seconds, making you unable to stun them again for the duration.

 Damage Mitigation, how does it work?
+ESO Tank Guide

 This is one of the important stats for a tank obviously but don’t worry too much about it.
 There is a hard cap at 33000 which gives 50% mitigation and after this point, you have no benefit at all.
 Any single point of resistance after that is useless unless there are enemies that reduce your resistances with a debuff which happens very rarely.
 Spell Resistance reduces the damage you take from Magic, Flame, Shock and Frost damage while Physical Resistance reduces the damage you take from Physical, Poison and Disease damage.
 Keep in mind that Bleeds and Oblivion damage completely ignores resistances.